outsmartly/outsmartly/documentation/getting-started.md

    `cloudflared tunnel http://localhost:3000`

-3. Start the cloudflare tunnel.
+3. Start the cloudflared tunnel.
 Take the url in the output and put it in `origin` found in your Outsmartly config file.
 Note that the url will change every time you restart the tunnel.

    ```javascript
    origin: `https://outsmartly-override-example.vercel.app`;